linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Financial Markets and Institutions/HBS Gordon Bargain Stores B.md

 ---
-aliases:
-tags:
-key_concepts:
-parent_directory:
+title: "Gordon Bargain Stores, Inc. (B)"
+formatted: 2025-12-21 09:15:00 AM
+formatter_model: claude-sonnet-4-5-20251001
+cli-tool: claude-code
+primary_tags:
+  - bankruptcy proceedings
+  - bank lending decisions
+  - credit risk management
+  - retail industry distress
+  - offset arrangements
+secondary_tags:
+  - workout loan strategies
+  - correspondent banking relationships
+  - trade creditor management
+  - inventory shrinkage issues
+  - merger negotiations
+  - liquidity crisis management
 cssclasses: academia
-title: GORDON BARGAIN STORES, INC. (B)
-linter-yaml-title-alias: GORDON BARGAIN STORES, INC. (B)
 ---

 # GORDON BARGAIN STORES, INC. (B)

 "Ben, despite all our discussion, I'm still not sure what we ought to do about Gordon.
 If, as you suggest, a bankruptcy is inevitable, it certainly does argue for us moving now to offset the balances in Gordon's deposit accounts against our loan.
 At the moment the deposit balances amount to \$8,625,000 against our loan outstandings of \$12,457,500.
 That's almost 70% of our exposure right in our hands.
 And, as you've said, Gordon may be pulling the balances down deliberately so that every day we sit without acting could cost us cold cash.
 If we let the balances slide away from us, and they do go into Chapter 11 bankruptcy, we stand to take a real bath on Gordon.
 And, goodness knows, Mr. Quinn is upset enough about the chargeoff outlook for 1984 apart from Gordon.
 I guess we'll have to leave the final decision up to him, but we sure need to have a solid recommendation for him, and the sooner the better.
 Tomorrow may be too late.

 "But what about the other banks?
 If we offset, and Gordon responds by a 'voluntary' bankruptcy, we can be cast as the villain who pulled the trigger on them.
-We come out with a lower net exposure than Steel City's  \$6,500,000 or Knickerbocker's\$ 4,312,500.
+We come out with a lower net exposure than Steel City's  \$6,500,000 or Knickerbocker's \$4,312,500.
 Of course, they'll be upset.
 And Mr. Quinn knows he helped us bring them back in last January.
 What do we owe them here?
 After all, they're big boys and had all the facts we did when they decided to come in.
 Can we argue that they made an offset action inevitable when they decided not to extend the full lines Gordon obviously needed so desperately?
 And that we are simply recognizing the inevitability of a bankruptcy they clinched with their own actions?"

 "Even if they are a bit livid at us, how should we weigh their enmity against the dollars we save by offset.
 Wouldn't they think of themselves first and foremost if the tables were turned?
 Isn't our first obligation to ourselves, the Erie stockholders, even if it means a lot of unpleasantness for us personally?"

-"Of course, if we can't muster a good case for ourselves, offsetting could sour our whole relationship with Steel City and Knickerbocker and we are in several other participations with them and may need them for other
+ "Of course, if we can't muster a good case for ourselves, offsetting could sour our whole relationship with Steel City and Knickerbocker and we are in several other participations with them and may need them for other overline line deals.

-This case was prepared as the basis for class discussion and is not intended to illustrate either effective or ineffective handling of an administrative situation.

-overline line deals.
 But we do have a lot more in our correspondent balances with them than they do with us.
 In the last analysis, if they get too nasty, I guess we could find new correspondents in New York and Pittsburgh.

+ This case was prepared as the basis for class discussion and is not intended to illustrate either effective or ineffective handling of an administrative situation.

 "Another angle we ought not to overlook is that a Chapter 11 proceeding might be the best thing for Gordon in the long run.
 The shelter of the court will give them time to do the cutting back that just has to be done.
 Maybe they can work out a program of slimming down that, however painful short run, will be best for management and the shareholders over time.